r2d2m/awesome/README.md

 *   [nokia/skilltree](https://github.com/nokia/skilltree) - A tool to build and share visualised skill-trees
 *   [graysonhicks/pallypal-server](https://github.com/graysonhicks/pallypal-server) - Take color scheme chosen in PallyPal and compile and send a stylesheet back to user as a download.
 *   [morepurplemorebetter/MPMBs-Character-Record-Sheet](https://github.com/morepurplemorebetter/MPMBs-Character-Record-Sheet) - MorePurpleMoreBetter's D\&D 5e Character Record Sheet
-*   [maizzle/framework](https://github.com/maizzle/framework) - HTML email development framework
+*   [maizzle/framework](https://github.com/maizzle/framework) - Quickly build HTML emails with utility-first CSS
 *   [parcel-bundler/parcel](https://github.com/parcel-bundler/parcel) - The zero configuration build tool for the web. 📦🚀
 *   [sindresorhus/pretty-ms](https://github.com/sindresorhus/pretty-ms) - Convert milliseconds to a human readable string: `1337000000` → `15d 11h 23m 20s`
 *   [github-tools/github-release-notes](https://github.com/github-tools/github-release-notes) - Node module to create a release or a changelog from a tag and uses issues or commits to creating the release notes.